Argyris Resources

 William R. Noonan (2007) Discussing the Undiscussable: A Guide to Overcoming Defensive Routines in the Workplace Amazon.co.uk page Book website (first chapter is available free from the site).

 This is the most accessible book on Argyris’ ideas if you’re interested in applying them personally.
-The book contains many stories of the author failing to produce ‘open for learning’ behaviour which I’ve found very helpful.
+The book has many stories of the author failing to produce ‘open for learning’ behaviour which I’ve found very helpful.

 Chris Argyris, Robert Putnam, and Diana McLain Smith (1985) Action Science: Concepts, Methods, and Skills for Research and Intervention.